battlecode/battlecode-server-2017/specs.md

 Sensing info on a robot includes the robot's location, actiondelay, whether it is currently constructing anything, its type, its health, and more.
 See `RobotInfo` Java documentation for more details.

+There is one exception to this rule.
+Any SOLDIER on a MapLocation adjacent to their own HQ is under a magic cloak and cannot be sensed by the enemy, as if they were out of sight range.
+More formally, this includes any SOLDIER within a square radius of `GameConstants.HQ_CLOAK_RADIUS` of their own HQ cannot be sensed by the enemy team.

 ### Broadcasting
 Radio Sensors: When a robot broadcasts to radio, all robots are made aware of the location of the broadcasting robot for for one turn.
 They can access the positions with a method call like `rc.senseBroadcastingRobots(Team t)` or `rc.senseBroadcastingRobotLocations(Team t)`.